Toggle Nav

 Mitigation

 To tap the seasonal sales momentum, such as Eid al-Fitr, Chinese New Year, Christmas, school holidays and the Back-to-School event, the Company secures the seasonal merchandise well in advance.
-Moreover, to maximise sales traction, the Company activate specific promotions and advertising linked to those main events and holidays.
+Moreover, to maximize sales traction, the Company activate specific promotions and advertising linked to those main events and holidays.

 Risk of Geographical Diversity

-Matahari stores in Java contributed a significant share of our merchandise sales (56.7% in 2021 and 57.9% in 2022), while the remaining stores are located outside Java, spread across the country.
+Matahari stores in Java contributed a significant share of our merchandise sales (57.9% in 2022 and 57.8% in 2023), while the remaining stores are located outside Java, spread across the country.

 Mitigation